enova003/cs432-assignments-ODU/HW6/HW6-report.md

 Q: What are the top 5 recommendations for films that the substitute you should see?

-A: The top five reommendations for films that the substitute me should see are They Made Me a Criminal, Someone Else's America, Santa with Muscles, Prefontaine, and Marlene Dietrich: Shadow and Light.
+A: The top five recommendations for films that the substitute me should see are They Made Me a Criminal, Someone Else's America, Santa with Muscles, Prefontaine, and Marlene Dietrich: Shadow and Light.

 Q: What are the bottom 5 recommendations (i.e., films the substitute you is almost certain to hate)?